| They

 plant and telling the Owners trust, "I am willing to

 take a chance."
+The

 crippled owners did not, in the end, pursue their legal battle.